DeaglanBartlett/katz/README.rst

 Installation
 =============

-This repository depends on the ESR package to produce tree representations of equations.
+This repository depends on the `ESR Package <https://github.com/DeaglanBartlett/ESR>`_ to produce tree representations of equations.
 To download and install the relevant code and dependencies in a new virtual environment, run

 .. code:: bash